 An ionic bond is formed by the complete transfer of valence electrons between the two atoms.
 This transfer of electrons leads to the formation of two oppositely charged ions.
 The force of attraction between these differently charged ions is responsible to hold the atoms in position.
 The metals donate the electrons, become positively charged in nature, and are known as cations.
-Similarly, non-metals accepts the donated electron, become negatively charged, and are known as anions.
+Similarly, non-metals accept the donated electron, become negatively charged, and are known as anions.

 2. Covalent Bond

 A covalent bond exists due to the mutual sharing of electrons within the atoms.
 The tendency of an atom to complete its octet becomes the basis of establishing a covalent bond amongst the atoms.
-The shared electrons are also known are bonding pairs or shared pairs.
+The shared pair of electrons are also known are bonding pairs or shared pairs.

 1. Polar Covalent Bond

 A polar covalent bond is formed when the difference in electronegativity between the atoms to be bonded together lies within the range of 0.5 and 1.9.
-Since the difference between the electronegativity is very small, therefore, a polar covalent bond is said to be present between the slightly different electronegative atoms.
+Since the difference between the electronegativity is very small; therefore, a polar covalent bond is said to be present between the slightly different electronegative atoms.

 2. Non-Polar Covalent Bond